WHAT

 Several things happened during the pandemic that showed us some limitations of our old building.
 The first thing we had to do was set aside a Covid unit.
 We took 1 Dena (north) offline to be used as our Covid unit.
 This took thirteen beds offline.
 We did not need to have thirteen beds offline, but we had to have the Covid unit on its own ventilation system and be its own fire compartment.
 Some facilities put up plastic sheeting to make a smaller unit, and they got in trouble with the fire inspectors.

 We had to separate our residents as much as possible to try to keep them at least six feet apart.
 This was impossible in the smaller rooms and in the four bed wards that had three or four people in them.
 We did the best we could, but when residents left, we did not admit a third or fourth resident to a four bed ward.
 We did this to keep our residents that were already here safe.
 This seems to have worked.
-We have had about a dozen staff members get Covid since the beginning of the pandemic, but as of September 30, 2021, over eighteen months into “Two weeks to flatten the curve,” we have not had a single Covid positive resident.

 In May our staffing started to get really bad and we decided to slow down admissions even more.
 We did not want to have a building full of people that we cannot take care of.
 We owe our residents and staff better than that.